Michigan–Ohio State football rivalry: Game results

 Rankings prior to 2014 are from the AP Poll.
-Rankings post-2014 are from the CFP poll.
+Rankings post-2014 are from the CFP rankings.

+Results by location

-Top-5 games
+Top–5 games

-Since the AP Poll began continuously being released in 1936, the Buckeyes and Wolverines have met 13 times in which both teams were ranked in the top 5 when they played.
-The first instance came in 1942, with the most recent in 2022.
+Since 1936, when the AP Poll began being released continuously, the Buckeyes and Wolverines have met 14 times when both have been ranked in the top 5, which is the most between two rival schools.
+The first instance came in 1942, with the most recent in 2023.
 Rankings prior to 2014 are based on the AP poll.
-Beginning in 2014, rankings are based on the CFP Poll.
+Beginning in 2014, rankings are based on the CFP rankings.
+The 2006 game was the only time the teams were the top two in the rankings.

-Ohio State holds a 7–5–1 record in these top-5 meetings.
+Ohio State holds a 7–6–1 record in these top-5 meetings.

 Big Ten games

-In Big Ten Conference play, Ohio State leads the series 51–48–4 through the 2022 meeting.
+In Big Ten Conference play, Ohio State leads the series 51–50–4 through the 2024 meeting.
 Michigan was a charter member of the Big Ten in 1896 before leaving the league after the 1906 football season.
 Ohio State began league play with the 1913 season, and Michigan returned for the 1917 season.
 The 1918 matchup between the two schools was the first between them with both as Big Ten members.
-The 2020 game was canceled due to a COVID-19 outbreak at Michigan.
+Ohio State vacated all their games from the 2010 season due to the Ohio State Football scandal and Michigan was forced to cancel the 2020 game due to "COVID-19 positives and the associated quarantining required of close-contact individuals."